Remedies

 Gotu Kola

-A creeping herb used extensively in Ayurvedic and East Asian traditions, often discussed in skin and cognitive wellness contexts.
+A creeping wetland herb (Centella asiatica) with a long history in Ayurvedic and East Asian traditions, most often discussed in skin/wound and cognitive wellness contexts — and unrelated to the caffeine-containing kola nut.

 Grapeseed Oil